|READ THIS FIRST|

 Clothing: be comfortable, not smart!
 No-one dresses smart for the Kirchentag (except perhaps for dignitaries) and anyway, you'll not be noticed in a crowd!

 Lastly,...Enjoy the Kirchentag!
 We hope it will be a stimulating experience for you.
-If you write something for your church newsletter, you may like to send a copy to Sheila and Robin.
+If you write something for your church newsletter, you may like to send a copy to Robert and Robin.
 Any feeback is always helpful, especially when it's about something that we might improve on.